zarfey/Zarfpy/README.md

 # Zarfpy

-Personal Library for python, any modules I findmyself writing over and over I'll make a general for of here
+Personal Library for python, any modules I find myself writing over and over I'll make a general version for here